rezashahnazar/perplexity-mcp-server/README.md

 ## Usage

-Once configured, you can use the Perplexity chat tool in your MCP-compatible application:
+Once configured, the `perplexity_search_chat` tool will be available in your MCP-compatible application.
+Use it to:

-1. Ask questions about current events and get up-to-date information
+- Ask questions about current events and get up-to-date information
-2. Get AI-generated responses with citations
+- Get AI-generated responses with citations from reliable sources
-3. Access Perplexity's Sonar model for intelligent answers
+- Research topics with access to real-time web data

 ## Development